HosseinKhalilian/Bascom_avr-Voltmeter.3/README.md

 ### This repository is MCU DC Digital Voltmeter .
 in this repository designed to measure DC voltage from 0 to 25 volt and display at Ch-LCD.
-A voltage divider circuit is used to divide voltage into two parts.
-To prevent more than 5 volts appearing across the MCU. because the MCU can not read voltage more than 5 volts directly.
+A voltage divider circuit is used to divide voltage into two parts to prevent more than 5 volts appearing across the MCU. because the MCU can not read voltage more than 5 volts directly.

 ###### This repository contains Source Files & Proteus Circuit Simulation Files.